Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Additional Results

-\paragraph{Exploring metal-organic framework generation.} \cref{appendix:table:mof_generation_results} investigates \textsc{Zatom-1}'s ability to generate metal-organic frameworks (MOFs), a novel class of materials with several promising applications \citep{kitagawa2014metal}.
-With minimal hyperparameter tuning, we find that \textsc{Zatom-1} can generate valid MOFs despite their numerous chemical and geometric constraints, such as requiring a balance of metal, carbon, and hydrogen atoms without steric clashes.
-Nonetheless, the model (as currently evaluated) has not fully converged, indicating that its proportion of successfully generated MOFs could likely be improved with further training.
+\cref{appendix:table:mof_generation_results} investigates \textsc{Zatom-1}'s ability to generate metal-organic frameworks (MOFs), a novel class of materials with several promising applications \citep{kitagawa2014metal}.
+With minimal hyperparameter tuning, we find that \textsc{Zatom-1} can match the MOF generation validity rate of ADiT despite the numerous chemical and geometric constraints of MOFs, such as requiring a balance of metal, carbon, and hydrogen atoms without steric clashes.
+Nonetheless, the model (as currently evaluated) has not converged, indicating that its proportion of successfully generated MOFs could likely be improved with further training.